BalestraPatrick/ValueStepper/README.md

 /// Current value and sends UIControlEventValueChanged when modified.
 @IBInspectable public var value: Double = 0.0

-/// Minimum value that must be the less than the maximum value.
+/// Minimum value that must be less than the maximum value.
 @IBInspectable public var minimumValue: Double = 0.0

 /// Maximum value that must be greater than the minimum value.
 @IBInspectable public var maximumValue: Double = 1.0

 /// When set to true, the user can tap the label and manually enter a value.
 @IBInspectable public var enableManualEditing: Bool = false

 /// The value added/subtracted when one of the two buttons is pressed.
 @IBInspectable public var stepValue: Double = 0.1

 /// When set to true, keeping a button pressed will continuously increase/decrease the value every 0.1s.
 @IBInspectable public var autorepeat: Bool = true

+/// The background color of the stepper buttons while pressed.
+@IBInspectable public var highlightedBackgroundColor: UIColor = UIColor(white: 1.0, alpha: 0.1)

+/// The color of the +/- icons when in disabled state.
+@IBInspectable public var disabledIconButtonColor: UIColor = UIColor.gray

+/// The color of the +/- buttons background when in disabled state.
+@IBInspectable public var disabledBackgroundButtonColor: UIColor = UIColor.clear

+/// The background color of the plus and minus buttons.
+@IBInspectable public var backgroundButtonColor: UIColor = UIColor.clear

+/// The background color of the center view that contains the value label.
+@IBInspectable public var backgroundLabelColor: UIColor = UIColor.clear

+/// The text color of the value label in positioned in the center.
+@IBInspectable public var labelTextColor: UIColor = UIColor.white

-/// Describes the format of the value. public var numberFormatter: NSNumberFormatter
+/// Describes the format of the value. public var numberFormatter: NumberFormatter

 // Default width of the stepper.
 Taken from the official UIStepper object. public let defaultWidth = 141.0

 // Default height of the stepper.
 Taken from the official UIStepper object. public let defaultHeight = 29.0

+/// Value label that displays the current value displayed at the center of the stepper. public let valueLabel: UILabel
 ```

 ## Installation